alvinylt/gopher/README.md

 ASCII representations on the server side (as it is in Motsognir).
 For example, a file named "ɡoʊfər" is detected as "%C9%A1o%CA%8Af%C9%99r".

-Other malformed response may omit the hostname and the port in an entry of the directory index.
+Other malformed responses may omit the hostname and the port in an entry of the directory index.
 This client still attempts to index the file.
 If the file does not exist in the server, the pathname is regarded as an invalid reference.

 ### Handling Edge Cases: Exceptionally Large Files

-During the evaluation stage, the client has to download the files for analysing their properties, such as their size.
+During the evaluation stage, the client has to download the files for analysis of their properties, such as their size.
 The files may sometimes be unexpectedly large.
 The global constant `FILE_LIMIT` specifies the maximum file size that the client accepts.
 This ensures that the client will not be flooded with infinite/unacceptable network traffic.